Meet our Teaching Artists!

 Edna Stevens, Teaching Artist

 Edna is a choreographer, performance, and teaching artist.
 She has performed and offered instructional dance presentations and performances in Korea, Japan, Nigeria and Senegal.
 Edna’s unique style blends both her African roots and American flavor.
 Edna is the founder and Artistic Director of Universal Dance Destiny (UDD), a pioneer non-profit dance company.
 Edna’s goal is to continue connecting people of all communities through the history, meaning and movement of dance.
 She believes that creativity is limitless and is excited to share her joyful energy while teaching for Heart of Dance!

 Would you like to become a Teaching Artist?

 Dancing Classrooms Teaching Artists are: actors, dancers, and individuals who can move with rhythm; people with excellent interpersonal skills who love kids, are able to work in a team and work in a classroom; people with a generous spirit, sense of humor, sense of language and rhythm, and willingness to travel within the seven-county Twin Cities metro area.
 Teaching Artists will be required to undergo a background check upon employment.
 Ballroom dance experience is not necessary.

-Applicant must be available to attend training in New York City prior to working in a classroom.
-Training consists of 4 1/2 days of 8-hour-a-day training.
+Applicant must be available to attend trainingprior to working in a classroom.
+Training consists of one week of 8-hour-a-day training.
 Travel, hotel, meals and a small per diem will be provided, but an hourly wage is not.
 Training commitment is non-negotiable.
 Please do not apply if you cannot attend the training.